-In most cases, you can boot Ubuntu to run a live session that displays a desktop without doing anything after you boot from the live/install Desktop CD/DVD: Ubuntu displays the initial install screen, counts down from 30, boots the system, displays the Ubuntu logo while an orange cursor moves back and forth on the progress bar, and finally displays the GNOME desktop (Figure 3-2).
-To speed up this process, you can press RETURN when Ubuntu displays the initial install screen.
+In most cases, you can boot Ubuntu to run a live session that displays a desktop without doing anything after you boot from the live/install Desktop CD/DVD: Ubuntu displays the Language menu, counts down from 30, boots the system, displays the Ubuntu logo while an orange cursor moves back and forth on the progress bar, and finally displays the GNOME desktop (Figure 3-3).
+To speed up this process, you can press RETURN when Ubuntu displays the Language menu.
 The first time you use a CD/DVD, it is a good idea to check it for defects (see the previous page).

-Figure 3-2 The GNOME desktop displayed by a live session
+Figure 3-3 The GNOME desktop displayed by a live session

-If you encounter problems with the display while you are bringing up the desktop from a live/install Desktop CD/DVD or during installation, reboot the system and select Start Ubuntu in safe graphics mode (page 62) from the initial install screen.
-If that does not work, install Ubuntu using the textual installer on the Alternate CD (page 65) or the DVD.
+If you encounter problems with the display while you are bringing up the desktop from a live/install Desktop CD/DVD or during installation, reboot the system and use the F4 Modes menu to bring it up in safe graphics mode, as explained on page 68.
+If that tactic does not work, install Ubuntu using the textual installer on the Alternate CD (page 70) or the DVD.